Key Points

 The Benefits of PDCA

-The real beauty of this methodology comes from its simplicity, scalability and repeatability.
+The real beauty of this methodology comes from its simplicity, scalability, and repeatability.
 It’s a cyclical strategy that defines and addresses one problem at a time with live-tested solutions.
-It’s a good way for small companies or new business leaders to start making consistent progress towards more effective and efficient operations.
+It’s a good way for small companies or new business leaders to start making consistent progress toward more effective and efficient operations.

 How to Create PDCA